-Within the city of Pilsen, there are price regulations which specify the maximum taxi rates.
+There are price regulations which specify the maximum taxi rates within the city of Pilsen.
 The registration number and pricelist must be displayed on both front doors of the cab.
 The customer has the right to obtain a proper receipt from the taxi driver.
-The usual tip is about 10 percent.
-There is a taxi stand in front of the main railway station.
+The usual tip is about 10 per cent.
+There is a taxi stand in front of the central railway station.